fdspoto/ADM-2018-Group-24-HW3/README.md

 ## Description of the project
 In this repository you will find:
 1. `Homework_3.ipynb`:
-the Jupyter file contains all the work done in light of the achievement of the final result.
+the Jupyter file, that can be seen [here](https://nbviewer.jupyter.org/github/Rezaprh/ADM-2018-Group-24-HW3/blob/master/Homework_3.ipynb), contains all the work done in light of the achievement of the final result.
 Concretely:

   - The creation and visualization of the following files `Dict.txt`, `Inv_Dict.txt`, and its corresponding explanation.